 Timely, efficient communication should be a priority.
 Of course, communication with a single client should not consistently and unreasonably encroach on your personal time or negatively affect your productivity.
 However, being available demonstrates that your client’s project and satisfaction are important to you.

-In addition to timely and thorough communication, it’s also important to make your clients feel comfortable being open and honest with you.
+In addition to timely and thorough communication, you can also build a strong relationship by making your clients feel comfortable being open and honest with you.
 They should feel that their ideas and concerns will be taken seriously.

 2. Maintain a Positive Attitude

 As an independent professional, you carry a number of responsibilities.
 As stressed out or overwhelmed as you may feel, it’s important to show a positive face to your clients.
 Exude the energy and confidence that you want your clients to feel about your work.
 Enthusiasm and zeal are attractive personality traits that people enjoy being around and that clients enjoy working with.

 3. Acknowledge Your Client as an Individual

 While your relationship with your client is of a professional nature, acknowledging that you see them as a person—that is, more than just a paycheck—can go a long way.
 The extent to which this personal connection is appropriate will vary depending on your industry, client type, and the individual client’s personality.
 If you know your client is a parent, you may simply ask how their children are doing.
 If you have a closer relationship with your client, something more personal such as emailing them a news article about their favorite musician might be appropriate and appreciated.

 If your client doesn’t understand your area of expertise, they may feel ignorant about the intricacies of the process and therefore disconnected from the development of the project.
 This is your opportunity to share information that will help the client understand what you do, which will build trust and confidence in the process.
 Explaining to your client what you did, why you did it, and how you came to your decision will help them feel knowledgeable and in-the-loop.